AIM Rule 26

 Any such documents may contain information which has become out of date, and accordingly no reliance should be placed on the information or opinions contained in any such document or on its completeness and no undertaking, representation, warranty or other assurance, express or implied, is made or given by or on behalf of the Company or any of its directors, officers, partners, employees, agents or advisers or any other person as to the accuracy or completeness of the information or opinions contained in any such document and no responsibility or liability is accepted by any of them for any such information or opinions.
 In addition, none of such documents constitutes or forms part of, any offer or invitation to sell, allot or issue or any solicitation of any offer to purchase or subscribe for any securities, nor shall it (or any part of it) or the fact of its publication form the basis of, or be relied upon in connection with, or act as any inducement to enter into, any contract or commitment for securities.
 The distribution of any such document in other jurisdictions may be restricted by law and therefore persons into whose possession any such document comes should inform themselves about and observe any restriction.

-This page was last updated: 9 November 2011
+This page was last updated: 7 May 2026

 Corporate Governance

-The audit committee receives and reviews reports from the management and the external auditors of the Group relating to the annual and interim accounts and the accounting and internal control systems of the Group.
-The audit committee has unrestricted access to the Group’s external auditors.
-The remuneration committee sets and reviews the scale and structure of the Executive Directors’ and senior management’s remuneration and the terms of their service contracts with due regard to the interests of shareholders.
+The Audit Committee receives and reviews reports from the management and the external auditors of the Group relating to the annual and interim accounts and the accounting and internal control systems of the Group.
+It has unrestricted access to the Group’s external auditors.
+The Audit Committee is comprised of Lance J. Baller (who serves as the committee chair), Tim Hughes, J. Frank Mermoud, and Mary Fallin Christensen.

 The remuneration and terms and conditions of appointment of the Non-Executive Directors are set by the board.
 No director or member of the senior management is permitted to participate in discussions or decisions concerning his own remuneration.